[workbench] Enable in-browser preview for text files in collections

 - Please make sure that the portable data hashes for the new Collection fixtures correspond to the manifest text.
 It helps make the fixtures more useful for other tests in the future if they already have good data.
 And it helps avoid questions about whether or not the portable data hash is "intentionally" wrong.

-#9 Updated by Radhika Chippada almost 4 years ago
+#9 Updated by Radhika Chippada about 4 years ago

 Brett, thanks for the review comments.
 I addressed all the comments.
 (I was being lazy about the new fixture pdf; now that I updated it, there is now no conflict with the other action_controller tests.)